vertexproject/synapse/docs/synapse/userguides/ug012_storm_ref_datamod.rst

 All of these operators are defined in `storm.py`__.

 **IMPORTANT:** Synapse does not have an "are you sure?" prompt.
 Caution should be used with operators that can modify Synapse data, especially when used on the output of complex queries that may modify (or delete) large numbers of nodes.
-It is **strongly recommended** that you validate the output of a query (does the query return the expected results?) by first running the query on its own before applying any operator that will modify that data.
+It is **strongly recommended** that you validate the output of a query by first running the query on its own to ensure it returns the expected results before applying any operator that will modify that data.

 See the `Storm Syntax Conventions`__ for an explanation of the usage format used below.